 There has been a drop in recycling per person; water use is increasing; the number of pedestrian injuries has increased.

-Less than half of the community are aware of the Community Strategic Plan.
+Less than half of people are aware of the Community Strategic Plan.

-Parking provision and traffic flow are not as seen as satisfactory.
+It is concerning that parking provision and traffic flow are not as seen as satisfactory.